eliotcochrane/eliotcochrane.github.io/_posts/2024-03-08-jeunesse-kurikoma.md

 The people who choose Jeunesse Kurikoma prefer the smaller ski areas with simple amenities.
 Rentals are available, but don't expect the latest gear.
 Ski school is available, but don't expect any English speakers.
 There is a restaurant for food, but don't expect something to die for (although the pizza is pretty good, albeit expensive).

 Jeunesse Kurikoma is a great place to avoid rushes.
-There are no traffic jams on the way, and there is always a spot to get your gear on in the lodge.
-Thankfully, they have recently expanded their bag storage area, so your bag always has a place too!
+There are no traffic jams on the way, and there is always a spot to get geared up in the lodge.
+Thankfully, they have recently expanded their bag storage area, so ski bags always have a place too!

 ### Endless Runs

-Jeunesse Kurikoma is a ski area that defines peace and the ability to ski at your pace.
-It doesn't boast the snow that Geto Kogen in Iwate does, so while many people skip Jeunesse Kurikoma for Geto Kogen powder, the powder they do get is stress-free and will be there all day for you.
+Jeunesse Kurikoma is a ski area that defines peace and the ability to ski at your own pace.
+It doesn't boast the snow that Geto Kogen in Iwate does, so while many people skip Jeunesse Kurikoma for Geto Kogen powder, the powder they do get is stress-free and will be there all day.
 That's not to say that they don't get powder.

 ![Overlooking the rest of the mountain from the third pair lift](/assets/img/jeunesse-kurikoma-7.jpeg) *Photo: View from the third pair lift overlooking Jeunesse Kurikoma.*